MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/reporting-considerations.md

 ## Reporting infrastructure

 In an environment, the reporting infrastructure is shared and separate from the database.
 In this architecture, although customers share the resources required to run the report, each report runs against the customers’ individual database instance.
 Additionally, users can run as many reports as they need whenever they want to run them to meet business goals.
-We do not place time restrictions on reports.

 The reporting capabilities built in to Microsoft Dataverse are designed to let users run reports on datasets that span shorter periods of time.
 Considering this, note the following fixed settings: